Owners warn other dog owners to be on their guard for toxic creatures

 “It is so hard to see if they are eating anything, even if they are on the lead,” she said.
 “It could have happened to anyone.
 If you want your dogs to be able to run around on the beach, perhaps invest in a muzzle.”

-The Vets Now clinic in Ipswich — where Archie received treatment — was recently rated as an “outstanding” provider of pet emergency care by the Royal College of Veterinary Surgeons.
+The Vets Now clinic in Ipswich — where Archie received treatment — is rated as an “outstanding” provider of pet emergency care by the Royal College of Veterinary Surgeons.

-It is one of 58 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.
+It is one of more than 60 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.

 All of Vets Now’s premises have a vet and vet nurse on site at all times.